-- 10. The Applicant must demonstrate, to the satisfaction of the Department, that it is meeting the State Objectives as described in Appendix I. - 11.
-Pursuant to the National Environmental Policy Act of 1969 (NEPA), Environmental Standards must be met.
-Applicant must demonstrate compliance by submission of fully complete, current, and applicable Environmental Review Record forms and supporting documentation.
-Required NEPA process, training and current forms are available on the HUD Exchange under the 'Formats' option.
-Additional HUD guidance can be found at the Orientation to Environmental Reviews page also on HUD Exchange.
-If Applicants intend to use CDBG funding for GA Activities, a GA NEPA review will also be required at application submission, specifying the applicable exemption in 24 CFR § 58.34(a).
-For ED Business Assistance and CD housing assistance activities that operate as a program but, as per HUD, require site specific environmental reviews for NEPA clearance, only a GA NEPA review is required at application.
-Applicants using a Tiered Review process are strongly encouraged to submit their Tier 1 review at application. - 12.
-ED applications only The Applicant must demonstrate capacity and experience to operate an ED Activity.
-Capacity and experience may be documented through one of the following commitments: - a.
-The Applicant has hired staff that are able to dedicate capacity to the operation of a CDBG-funded ED Activity.
-These staff must have at least: - three years of CDBG ED experience, or - five years of commercial underwriting experience plus two years of general CDBG experience. - b.
-The Applicant has a draft contract or subrecipient agreement with a qualified consultant or non-profit ED group with direct experience in CDBG ED implementation.
-The agreement must be fully executed, and a copy provided to the Department within 30 days of receipt of SA.
+The Applicant must demonstrate capacity and experience to operate an ED Activity.
+Capacity and experience may be documented through one of the following commitments:

+- a.
+The Applicant has hired staff that are able to dedicate capacity to the operation of a CDBG-funded ED Activity. - These staff must have at least: - Three years of CDBG ED experience; or - Five years of commercial underwriting experience plus two years of general CDBG experience. - b.
+The Applicant has a draft contract or subrecipient agreement with a qualified consultant or nonprofit ED group with direct experience in CDBG ED implementation.
+The agreement must be fully executed, and a copy provided to the Department within 30 days of receipt of the Standard Agreement.
 Final contracts and/or subrecipient agreements must be with the same entities as proposed in draft at the time of the application.
 Substitutions will invalidate the application and cancel the award.

-c.
-The Applicant commits to partnering with the Small Business Development Centers or similar organization that has direct experience in CDBG ED program design, implementation, and commercial underwriting.
+The Applicant commits to partnering with the Small Business Development Centers or a similar organization that has direct experience in CDBG ED program design, implementation, and commercial underwriting.
 This commitment will be a resolution, memorandum of understanding, or similar formal statement and will be required at application.

-B. Application and Activity requirements
+B. Application and Activity Requirements

-At time of application submission, all applications must comply with and provide documentation of HUD's federal cross cutting requirements found at 24 CFR § 570.600 et seq, and summarized in section X Federal Program Requirements of this NOFA, and state overlays.
-Failure to comply with these requirements may result in disqualification of the application.
-State overlays are as follows:
+At time of application submission, all applications must comply with and provide documentation of HUD's federal cross cutting requirements found at 24 CFR \$570.600, et seq, and summarized in section X Federal Program Requirements of this NOFA, and state overlays.

+State overlay areas are as follows: